IEOR140-T5/Project2/README.md

   4.3. **Calculations and Analysis**: After some trial and error with control values, we found that the value 1.05 for the turnrate was superior in allowing our rover to remain steady.

   4.4. **Implementations in Code**: As stated above, we used the control variable and set it to 1.05.
-(See Code).

 5. **Problem Analysis**